kollermartin/powertrainer-demo/README.md

 > **Note:** This demo showcases only a portion of the key features of PowerTrainer.
 The full app is significantly more
 > advanced, with a broader range of capabilities and deeper integrations for managing training programs at scale.

+### Limitations

+Since this is a demo, not all features are fully implemented.
+Some functionalities such as paging, sorting, and filtering are not operational in this version.
+These features were omitted to streamline the demo and focus on core interactions without investing time in additional functionality that is available in the full application.

 In the real app, API calls facilitate data persistence using `@tanstack/react-query` for data fetching and state management.
 However, in this demo, all data is mocked.
 Instead of making real API calls, the app returns mock promises with placeholder data, and local state is managed entirely through `@tanstack/react-query`.
 Any changes made to the data